RezaNurRochmat13/beehive-asessment/README.md

 - config => Configuration of application, databases etc
 - controllers => Controller of application
 - core => Core of application
+- middleware => Middleware of application
+- models => Models of application
 - routes => Routes of application
-- service => Bussiness logic of application
+- services => Bussiness logic of application
 - utils => Utils of application
-- repository => Repository of application
+- repositories => Repository of application
-- middleware => Middleware of application
+- tests => Unit test of application
 ```

 ## Author